 Why have your veins scanned?

-Your Specialist or GP may ask you to have a venous scan if you have varicose veins, to assess if there are any blockages/clots and whether the valves in your veins are working properly.
+Your Specialist or GP may ask you to have a venous scan to assess if there is thrombus or any clots in the veins.

 No special preparation is required for this examination.
-Please bring any relevant x-rays or scans.
+Please bring your referral form fron the doctor or specialist.

 Who does the test?